input-output-hk/iogx/README.md

 # 1. Introduction

-IOGX is a Nix library of functions and templates to structure your Nix code and provision a number of common DevX facilities to develop your project.
+IOGX is a Nix library of functions and templates for structuring your Nix code and comes with a number of common DevX facilities to help develop your project.

 To get started run:
 ```bash